dotnet/docs-aspire/docs/database/sql-server-components.md

 The sample app is now ready for testing.
 Verify that the submitted form data is persisted to the database by completing the following steps:

-1. Select the run button at the top of Visual Studio (or <kbd>F5</kbd>) to launch your .NET Aspire app dashboard in the browser.
+1. Select the run button at the top of Visual Studio (or <kbd>F5</kbd>) to launch your .NET Aspire project dashboard in the browser.
 1. On the projects page, in the **AspireSQLEFCore** row, click the link in the **Endpoints** column to open the UI of your app.

     :::image type="content" source="media/app-home-screen.png" lightbox="media/app-home-screen.png" alt-text="A screenshot showing the home page of the .NET Aspire support application.":::